VowpalWabbit/reinforcement_learning/README.md

 ### Build + Test

 Set VcpkgIntegration environment variable to vcpkg.targets file on your machine

 Example:
 VcpkgIntegration=c:\s\vcpkg\scripts\buildsystems\msbuild\vcpkg.targets

+Ensure that the v140 toolset is installed in Visual Studio 2017.

 Open `rl.sln` in Visual Studio 2017.
 Build Release or Debug x64 configuration.